cosmos/sdk-tutorials/voter-legacy/index.md

 }
 ```

-The same changes will need to be done for the function `GetCmdSetPoll`
+Now make the same changes for the function `GetCmdSetPoll`

-And in the `GetCmdSetPoll` we set
+In the `GetCmdSetPoll`, set
 ```go
 Args:  cobra.ExactArgs(3),
 ```